MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

-By default, we provide the steps to extend the default :ref:`MicroEJ SDK settings file configuration <mmm_configuration>` with local MicroEJ Architecture and MicroEJ Packs modules.
+By default, we provide the steps to extend the default :ref:`MicroEJ SDK settings file configuration <mmm_configuration>` with local Architecture and Packs modules.
 The following steps can be adapted to custom :ref:`settings file <mmm_settings_file>`.

 - Create a new empty project named ``architecture-repository``